natenho/Mockaco/README.md

 Any request with the matching route will return the response.
 Any AspNet route template is supported.

-If omitted, empty or null, defaults to base route.
+If omitted, empty or null, defaults to base route (/).

 ### Example
 ```